Ovotestis

 An ovotestis is a gonad with both testicular and ovarian aspects.
 In humans, ovotestes are an infrequent anatomical variation associated with gonadal dysgenesis.
-The only mammals where ovotestes are not symptomatic of an intersex variation are moles, wherein females possess ovotestes along with a masculinized clitoris.
+The only mammals where ovotestes are not characteristic of an infrequent variation are moles, wherein females possess ovotestes along with a masculinized clitoris.
 These ovotestes in nonpregnant female moles secrete eight times as much testosterone as the ovotestes of pregnant moles.
 In invertebrates that are normally hermaphroditic, such as most gastropods (snails and slugs) in the clade Eupulmonata, an ovotestis is a common feature of the reproductive anatomy.